 - Place a dark green rug under your coffee table and arrange your seating area around it.

 - Use it as a focal point by choosing a rug with a unique pattern or texture and pairing it with simpler furniture and decor.

-- Dark green rugs can work well with other green decors in the living room.
+- Dark green rugs can work well with other green decor in the living room.
 Try pairing it with green throw pillows, curtains, or a green accent wall to create a cohesive look.

-- Dark green rugs can be bold, so it’s important to balance them with neutral colours like beige, grey, or white.
+- Dark green rugs can be bold, so it’s important to balance them with neutral colors like beige, grey, or white.
 This will help to create a more balanced and harmonious living room.

-- Consider layering your dark green rug with other rugs in different textures and colours.
-This will add depth and interest to the living room and help to create a cosy and welcoming space.
+- Consider layering your dark green rug with other rugs in different textures and colors.
+This will add depth and interest to the living room and help to create a cozy and welcoming space.

 Related Posts >>>

 - How to use green in interior design for a calm home

 - 10 Living Room Ideas with a Fireplace and TV